distractabee/18-Social-Network-API/README.md

 Clone the repository to your local device and navigate to the directory that contains the repository using Git Bash/Terminal.

-Run npm i to install the required dependencies.
-Then run npm start to start the connection to the MongoDB server.
-Navigate to insomnia and go to http://localhost:3001 to interact with the application
+Run `npm i` to install the required dependencies.
+Then run `npm start` to start the connection to the MongoDB server.
+Navigate to Insomnia and go to http://localhost:3001 to interact with the application

 ## Usage